Educational Requirements

 Required Skills:

-- Analytical Skills : Ability to analyze market trends, pricing, and supplier capabilities.
+- Analytical Skills: Ability to analyze market trends, pricing, and supplier reliability.

-- Negotiation Skills : Essential for securing favorable terms with suppliers.
+- Negotiation Skills: Essential for securing the best deals with suppliers.

 Study Path